Octadira/banjin-cli/README.md

-  /mode <line|editor|multiline>     - Change the input mode for the current session /output [markdown|text] [--save]  - Show or set output format; use --save to persist to config /output-reset                     - Reset output format to default from config
+  /mode <line|editor|multiline>     - Change the input mode for the current session /output [markdown|text] [--save]  - Show or set output format; use --save to persist to config /output-reset                     - Reset output format to default from config /timeout [seconds] [--save]       - Show or set tool execution timeout (0=disabled); use --save to persist /timeout-reset                    - Reset timeout to default from config

   **Connections & Files:**
   /status              - Show current SSH connection status